by Bradley Knockel

 In high school, I did various things including martial arts, veganism, frequent Hacky Sack wars, Bible studies, and playing classical piano.
 I grew a distrust for English class because a student could reach incorrect conclusions using "good" grammar and rhetoric and get a good grade, whereas I could write about very interesting things and try to reach correct conclusions, and no one cared.
 I was too independent to like the assemblies, binder checks, being told which books to read, etc. that high school had to offer, and I looked forward to college.
-My love of math continued, and I started writing fun little programs for my calculator, but I certainly wasn't wanting to join any STEM clubs, be a gamer, or identify as a nerd.
+My love of math continued, and I started writing fun programs for my calculator, but I certainly wasn't wanting to join any STEM clubs, be a gamer, or identify as a nerd.
 In my thought life, I became very interested in working out the fundamental structure of society, the universe, the brain, and life's purpose, though I wasn't yet very good at discerning good science from junk ideas.

 When scientists try to share their passions with people, they often inadvertently offend.
 Scientists value facts and explanations and can be frustrated by not getting quickly to the point, but the human brain is not naturally convinced by facts, and explanations can come across as insulting.
 Scientists must instead slow down and use stories and emotion to inspire people to care to learn the facts.
 I normally don't talk much about myself.
 It seems vain, I don't like dwelling on the past, I don't value self description because most people think they are right, and I'd rather learn about other people who are more focused on STEM or who do something completely different than me.
-I am writing about myself in an effort to share my passion for STEM to more than just STEM people.
+In spite of this, I have written about myself in an effort to share my passion for STEM to more than just STEM people.

 A country is only as strong as its people, and I keep seeing that various problems cannot be fixed until the culture is fixed.
-I am still regularly saddened at how many people in the United States have learned helplessness, so they care little to learn sometimes acting like they know everything they need.
+I am still regularly saddened by how many people in the United States have learned helplessness, so they care little to learn sometimes acting like they know everything they need.
 Instead of planning and making goals to be the best at whatever they want to be, they are happy to be the least that they have to be.
 People need motivation!
 A powerful way to fix culture is to fix education and to get everyone motivated to eventually get at least a high school diploma or equivalent so that they can be an informed participant of society.
-This basic diploma should include writing, physical education, art, etc. To accomplish this, science shows us that we must pay teachers more, give all children preschool, have smaller class sizes, and give teachers autonomy to teach diverse students.
+This basic diploma should include writing, physical education, art, etc. To accomplish this, science shows us that we must pay teachers more (to attract the best people), give all children preschool, have smaller class sizes, and give teachers autonomy to teach diverse students.
 In my opinion, we needed this done 20 years ago, but I can settle for immediately.
 To add to this, in my opinion, we should fire the uncommon teacher who makes a student feel bad for asking a question (this only works if we pay teachers more).

-The bureaucrats that put out the fires and administer tests take home the largest paychecks.
+The bureaucrats that only put out the fires and administer tests take home the largest paychecks.
+The lobbyists who work for the testing companies and the politicians who listen to them make huge paychecks.
 Please research all of these things to learn about all the complexities of the issues!
 Many other interconnected problems such as the prison system and poverty have similar known solutions that save money in the long term.
 Student success is highly correlated to parental income, so income inequality is another important issue that must be addressed!
 Until poverty in the US is addressed on a systemic level, the US will have to spend much more on education than any other country as educators must work to satisfy the basic needs of its students, which must be met before a student can even start to be motivated.

 After all this thinking about why teaching STEM is so important, am I making a difference in at least a few people's lives?
 Especially when I have a student two years in a row, I can be lucky to see when a student finally understands how to learn and think analytically.
 Even if I don't see the growth of the knowledge seeds in the short time I have with students, I hope to make some difference!
-Regardless, I certainly enjoy many things and people I encounter along the way.
+Regardless, I certainly enjoy the many things and people I encounter along the way.